 Some key facts for your Turkey holidays:

 |Religion||Muslim, mostly Sunni, small Christian minority.
 Turkey is a secular state which guarantees complete freedom of worship to non-Muslims.|

 |Time Zones||GMT/UTC +2|

-Shaking hands is the normal form of greeting all around Turkey.
-Hospitality is very important and visitors should respect Islamic customs.
-Informal wear is acceptable, but beachwear should be confined to the beach or poolside.
-Smoking is widely acceptable at open areas but prohibited places are closed areas like restaurants, cinemas, theatres, buses, coaches and dolmuses (collective taxis).
+Shaking hands is a normal greeting all around Turkey.
+Hospitality is widely seen .
+Visitors should respect Islamic customs.
+Informal wear is no problem, but beachwear should be worn at the beaches or the pool.
+Smoking is acceptable at open areas but it is prohibited at closed areas like restaurants, cinemas, theaters or at transportation vechiles like buses, coaches and dolmuses (collective taxis).

-Gestures for `yes` and `no` can be rather confusing: `yes` is achieved by raising the head up, while`no` is achieved with an identical gesture while lifting your eyebrows and clicking your tongue at the same time.
+Sometimes gestures for `yes` and `no` can be confusing: `yes` is achieved by raising the head up, while`no` is achieved with a gesture of lifting your eyebrows and making a sound by clicking your tongue at the same time.

 If you do not want to call a person homosexual at a bad manner on your holidays to Turkey, do not put your the index finger and thumb together in a circle.
 It does not mean `OK` in Turkey .
 Actually you are insulting to them.

 Turkish people stare at people more than the westerner people used to.
 If a Turk simply finds you interesting, he will stare at you.
 This does not mean that he will attack you or something, relax.

 It is one of the most vulgar gestures of placing the thumb under the index and middle fingers in Turkey.
 Avoid it during your holidays to Turkey or be prepared for an argue.

 The most important thing to be known is the Turkish word for beer `bira` especially for football fans.
 Efes and Tuborg brands are widely available for you during your holidays to Turkey.